shashihacks/OSCP-PWK/Security Insider Lab-2/task4/task4.md

 ![img](../task4/images/3_3.JPG)

-- printf is an external function so it didnt list the source code like the printHello (internal function of program).
+- `printf` is an external function so it didn't list the source code like the `printHello` (internal function of the program).

 __4) Use the info command to find out more about the current stack frame.__